 The Attendee Name Announce feature requires each participant to record their name before gaining access to a conference call.
 The name of each new attendee is announced as they join the conference call.
 Also see Roll Call below.

-The Conference Bridge is hardware used by telephone service providers to bring three or more participants together on a conference call.
+The conference bridge is hardware used by telephone service providers to bring three or more participants together on a collective call.

-A Conference Call is a meeting via telephone that connects three or more parties on the same call using a Conference Code.
-A Conference Call is also referred to as telephone conferencing, audio conferencing and teleconferencing.
+A meeting via telephone that connects three or more parties on the same call using a conference code.
+Also referred to as telephone conferencing, audio conferencing and teleconferencing.

-A Conference Call ID is used for reporting and tracking conference call activity.
+Used for reporting and tracking activity.
 It identifies specific conference calls, call details (date, time, number of participants, total number of minutes, etc.) and conference call recordings.

-Conference Call Preview allows you to preview your recorded conference calls via MP3 files.
+Allows you to preview your recorded conference via MP3 files.
 You can stream them directly from the Web Manager, using a media player on your PC.

-A Conference Call Transcript is a text version of your recorded conference call.
+A conference transcript is a text version of your recorded call.
 Although Free Conference Calling does not provide this service, we can recommend qualified transcription service providers.

 Record any conference call by enabling Conference Recording.
 The call begins recording after the host presses 5* on his or her telephone keypad.
 Recordings are converted to MP3 audio files for downloading and playback.

 By default, call continuation is enabled which allows the host to leave a conference call without disconnecting their attendees.
-If you prefer the entire conference call ends when you have been disconnected from the conference call, disable Call Continuation by selecting 3*.
+If you prefer the entire call ends when you have been disconnected, disable Call Continuation by selecting 3*.

 Free Conference Calling provides a web-based call manager (Web Manager) that enables conference hosts to manage their calls in real time over the web.
 Hosts can use the Online Conference Management to enable all conference calling features.
 For more details, see our conference calling features.